-Impress the locals by using any of these common Spanish expressions and phrases in your conversations.
+If you’re living in Spain, impress the locals by using any of these common Spanish phrases and expressions in your day-to-day conversations.

 Everyday Spanish phrases

 Naturally, there are some Spanish phrases that you are likely to hear more often than others.
 From greetings and niceties to playful chat and beyond, here are some handy ones to learn when you move to Spain.

 Venga, hombre (Come on, man)

 While this might sound rather basic, it is another one of the most commonly used Spanish phrases – especially in Spain.
 You can either say “Venga, hombre” to tell someone to hurry up (for instance, “come on man, let’s get going) or to brush off what someone is saying (“come on man, you’re kidding).

 Encantado/Encantada (Pleased to meet you)